The Battle For Dawn, Part 1: The Making Of A North American Natural Gas Super Glut

 Canadian natural gas supply has exceeded regional demand since at least 1970.
 The broader market, however, could remain balanced as long as L48 demand could absorb excess supply.
 However, beginning in 2014, combined production from the United States and Canada would begin to significantly exceed combined demand.

-Furthermore, Canadian natural gas production has been in secular decline since 2002 and has been has been losing market share since 2005 due to declines in conventional production and the boom in unconventional production from the L48.
+Furthermore, Canadian natural gas production has been in secular decline since 2002 and has been losing market share since 2005 due to declines in conventional production and the boom in unconventional production from the L48.
 Now, the spread of the unconventional production boom has unlocked vast additional production potential from the stacked Western Canadian Sedimentary Basin (WCSB), where increasing production from both conventional and unconventional payzones has begun to reverse the course from decline to growth.
-As a result, legacy marketplaces for Canadian natural gas in Canada and the Northern States are now over-supplied.
+As a result, legacy marketplaces for Canadian natural gas in Canada and the Northern States are now oversupplied.
 The situation is exacerbated by rapidly expanding production from Appalachia (i.e., Marcellus and Utica).

 Figure 4: North American Regional Natural Gas Production